Methodology

 Credit, the dollar, and other drivers are condensed into a regime view that names the current market phase more directly.

-The product aims to create a readable signal surface, not an academic macro database.
-That means each layer should help answer a concrete interpretation question.
+LiquidityPulse creates a readable interpretive surface, not an academic macro database.
+Each layer answers a concrete interpretation question.

 01